Katie Forbes: Independent circuit return (2021–present)

 In April 2021, Forbes appeared at a Frontline Pro event, teaming with Kal Herro to defeat Joey Avalon and Sierra.
 That same year, Forbes captured the RCW Women’s Championship in River City Wrestling, where she became a featured performer.
 She recorded victories against Claudia Del Solis in June 2021, Ki Vibez in May 2022, and Sheeva Queen in July 2022.

 At Ultimate Women of Wrestling (UWW) #3 in December 2022, she defeated Renee Michelle, followed by a win over Jordan Blu at UWW #4 in June 2023.
 She lost a rematch to Blu at UWW #5 in September 2023.
 On February 4, 2024, at UWW #6 in San Antonio, she defeated Leila Grey to win the vacant UWW Intercontinental Championship.
 In April 2024, she returned to WildKat Sports, defeating Camus in a singles match.
 She also took part in Ed In San Antonio Productions' "Poder" event in May 2024 where she defeated Ricky Tenacious.

-On March 6, 2025, Forbes challenged Dani Mo for the JCW Women’s Championship in the main event of JCW “Lunacy #25.”
+On March 6, 2025, Forbes challenged Dani Mo for the JCW Women’s Championship in the main event of JCW "Lunacy #25."
 On May 24, 2025, Forbes faced Gypsy Mac for the FSW Women’s Championship at FSW Mecca X: Beynefit For Bey in Las Vegas, but was defeated.

 Personal life

-Forbes and Rob Van Dam began dating in 2016, announced their engagement in 2021, and later married.
+Forbes and Rob Van Dam began dating in 2017, announced their engagement in 2021, and later married.
 In March 2025, the couple revealed they were expecting their first child together.

-In June 19, 2025, Forbes announced on her Instagram that her and Rob Van Dam are expecting twins.
+On December 26, 2025, the couple welcomed twin daughters, one of whom is named after the late Sabu.

-Alongside Van Dam, she launched **Only Wrestlers**, a subscription-based digital platform for wrestling content.
+Alongside Van Dam, she launched Only Wrestlers, a subscription-based digital platform for wrestling content.